Did Blac Chyna Try To Steal Rob Kardashian’s Range Rover During Custody Negotiations? — Eyewitnesses Say Yes

 Blac Chyna and Rob Kardashian are at war again over custody of their daughter, Dream Kardashian.
 But this time, it looks like Rob’s Range Rover got caught in the middle.

-Armed with her team of lawyers, Chyna met with Rob’s attorney, Laura Wasser, at her office so that they could hash out the custody negotiations, TMZ reports.
+Armed with her team of lawyers, Chyna met with Rob’s attorney, Laura Wasser, at her office so that they could hash out the custody negotiations, TMZ reported.
 Although they spent hours trying to resolve the matter, nothing was settled by the time the meeting was over.

 According to TMZ’s two eyewitnesses, a visibly upset Chyna left the building and tried to drive off in Rob Kardashian’s Range Rover!
 The Range was a gift to Rob from Blac Chyna.
 He also bought her a couple of vehicles during their relationship, a Ferrari and a Lamborghini to be precise.
 But Chyna returned them to him when they split.

-Chyna’s attorney, Lisa Bloom has a different story.
+Chyna’s attorney, Lisa Bloom told a different story.
 She told TMZ that Chyna did not try to hightail it with Rob’s car.
 Bloom said that Chyna was annoyed at seeing the vehicle because she bought it for Rob.
-According to Bloom, Chyna offered some “choice” words for her former fiancé but that was all.
+According to Bloom, Chyna offered some “choice” words for her former fiance, but that was all.

 Chyna’s attorney added that the custody hearing is scheduled for next month and that she plans to bring up allegations that Kardashian committed domestic violence.

 Last month, Blac Chyna revealed to the court that Rob had been physically violent with her.
-She accused him of pushing her to the ground, shoving her and hittting her on the thigh.
+She accused him of pushing her to the ground, shoving her and hitting her on the thigh.
 Chyna claimed that she was badly bruised as a result of the incident and could barely walk afterwards.

 “Rob has been violent with me in the past and I am afraid to be around him,” Chyna said in legal documents presented to the court.
 Those legal documents were part of a declaration made by Chyna so that she could get the court to issue a restraining order against Rob.
 Her wish was granted and now Rob legally cannot post any pictures or talk about her online.
 He also has to stay away from her, TMZ reported at the time.